francesco-racciatti/chart-gke-autopilot/charts/gke-autopilot/README.md

 ## Introduction

-This chart adds the Sysdig agent for [Sysdig Monitor](https://sysdig.com/product/monitor/) and [Sysdig Secure](https://sysdig.com/product/secure/) to all nodes in your cluster via a DaemonSet.
+This chart adds the Sysdig agent for [Sysdig Monitor](https://sysdig.com/product/monitor/) and [Sysdig Secure](https://sysdig.com/product/secure/) to all nodes in your GKE Autopilot cluster via a DaemonSet.

 ## Prerequisites